opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 # Tutorial: Running Asymmetric Semnantic Search within OpenSearch

-This tutorial demonstrates how to generate text embeddings using an asymmetric embedding model in OpenSearch which will be used to run semantic search.
-This is implemented within a Docker container, the example model used in this tutorial is the multilingual
-`intfloat/multilingual-e5-small` model from Hugging Face.
+This tutorial demonstrates how generating text embeddings using an asymmetric embedding model in OpenSearch.
+The embeddings will be used to run semantic search, implemented using a Docker container.
+The example model used in this tutorial is the multilingual `intfloat/multilingual-e5-small` model from Hugging Face.
 You will learn how to prepare the model, register it in OpenSearch, and run inference to generate embeddings.